bartbzd/100-days-of-code/log.md

 ### Day 70: October 16th, 2021

-**Today's Progress:** Continued and finished TOP's Object/Object constructor section
+**Today's Progress:** Continued and finished TOP's Object/Object constructor section.

 **Thoughts:** Took my time with this section because it was rather daunting at first.
 I learned what Object.create does and how to use it effectively, reviewed prototypal inheritance and finished the section happy with my progress.